DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world2.md

 There was a small magic circle, which could be used to activate a teleportation trap.

 "Where does thou think it is?
-This is the foreign gods' domain."
+This is the sidhes' domain."

 This was the elven trap which had entrapped emperor Dante before.
 The magic circle under the Behemoth's feet, slowly started to emerge.